Cool Old Games

 Schnapsen

 Related to Sechsundsechzig (“Sixty-Six”), the goal is to achieve a total greater than or equal to 66 points.
-Like in Sixty-Six, there is also a mechanic which will provide a higher payout if a Player wins by a greater margin, incentivizing not immediately declaring upon achieving 66 points.
+Like in Sixty-Six, there is also a mechanic that will provide a higher payout if a Player wins by a greater margin, incentivizing not immediately declaring upon achieving 66 points.

 Frequently Asked Questions